Expo (magazine): History

 Expo became widely known in Sweden in June 1996 following a string of threats and attacks directed against companies printing and selling the magazine, and organisations supporting it.
 The words "Inget stöd till kommunist-Expo" (No support for communist Expo) were painted on the wall of the Moderate Party headquarters.
 In response, leading tabloid newspapers Aftonbladet and Expressen printed and distributed the June 1996 issue as a free supplement, with a circulation of around 800,000 copies.

 Financial pressures in 1998 forced the people responsible for Expo to cease publication of the magazine and replace it with a newsletter.
 In 1999, Expo was restarted as a part of the magazine Svartvitt.
 When Svartvitt shut down in 2003, Expo returned to publication as an independent magazine.

-The editor-in-chief of Expo is Daniel Poohl.
+The foundation's chairman of the board since 2023 is Anne Ramberg.
+The editor-in-chief of Expo is Anna Fröjd (since 2019), while Daniel Poohl is CEO and publisher (ansvarig utgivare).
 In 2014 the circulation of the magazine was 3,500 copies.